Media

 WAMP

-The fan has become a somewhat forgotten object in recent decades, however, now it has been revisited by many, although there is still a narrow layer of people who actually use it.
-However, on hot days or at a party, it is a very exciting accessory, you can dress up for it, but it can also brighten up your appearance on its own.
+The fan has become a somewhat forgotten object in recent decades, but now many have taken it out again, although the segment of people who actually use it is still narrow.
+Yet, on hot days or at a party, it is a very exciting accessory; one can dress to match it, but it can also enhance our appearance on its own.

 Article